GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 SERVICES

 Watch out for mis-representation of "Salt Spring Island Dollars", a local "currency".
 (Legally only gift certificates.)
 It may be a reasonable program, whose purpose is a charitable benefit, but some of its promoters have mis-represented it as Canadian currency and the organization's "backed by Canadian currency" claim needs study.
 (Apparently they have removed one barrier, at the cost of revenue, by eliminating the previously short expiry period.)
-I recommend charity on chosen values not collectivism.
+I recommend charity on chosen values not such collectivism.

 TRANSPORTATION